Table of Contents

 - CRUDE PROTEIN 43.0% min

 - ASCORBIC ACID (VITAMIN C) 100 mg/kg min

 - OMEGA-3 FATTY ACIDS 0.5% min

 - BACILLUS COAGULANTS 60,000,000 CFU/lb min

 If you want to switch to Raw Boost, you should begin by introducing a small amount of it into your cat’s current food.
 Gradually increase the percentage of Raw Boost fed until you are no longer adding any of your previous food.

-Instinct’s Raw Boost is a slightly different dry food.
+Instinct’s Raw Boost is slightly different dry food.
 Rather than just giving your cat a bowl of dried kibble, you can also serve up raw meat in a totally safe format.
-No need to worry about salmonella or the other issues with raw meat!
+No need to worry about salmonella or other issues with raw food!

 If you have a cat with a sensitive stomach, or who has problems digesting other brands of food then this might be one to try; not only is the raw meat more easily digested but there are probiotics, fiber, and herbs to help with digestion.